kohirens/tmpltoapp/README.md

 ## Using a Template

-You'll need to download this tool in order to use a template.
-See [Installation] if you have not done so.

 NOTE: There are command line flags should you need to place the arguments out of order.
 Run the program with `-h` or `--help` for options.